 Notice that this third column is rather erratic.
 It's this "erraticness" that allows us to pick out those numbers that have more or an equal number of factors compared to the numbers around them.

-So versatile numbers, like primes, can not be predicted by any formula.
+So highly composite numbers, like primes, can not be predicted by any formula.
 Another characteristic that they share with primes is that they become less frequent as they get larger.

 Versatile numbers are a sort of potential numerical nexus point.
 A point where many numbers can meet.

-EXAMPLE: A school teacher has 23 students in her class, a non-versatile number.
+EXAMPLE: A school teacher has 23 students in her class, a non-highly composite number.
 If she wants to divide the students into groups, she could, but the groups would never have the same number in each.
 (She can't take a fraction of a student.)
-If she had 24 students, however, a versatile number, then she could divide them into groups of 2, groups of 3, groups of 4, groups of 6, groups of 8, or groups of 12, all with exactly the same number in each group.
+If she had 24 students, however, a highly composite number, then she could divide them into groups of 2, groups of 3, groups of 4, groups of 6, groups of 8, or groups of 12, all with exactly the same number in each group.

 EXAMPLE: Some children have some apples to divide equally between them.
-If they have 12 apples, a versatile number, the apples could be shared equally with 2, 3, 4, or 6 children.
+If they have 12 apples, a highly composite number, the apples could be shared equally with 2, 3, 4, or 6 children.
 No bloody noses.
-If they have 13 apples, a non-versatile number, the apples can not be shared equally.
+If they have 13 apples, a non-highly composite number, the apples can not be shared equally.
 Unless they know how to make fractions of items quickly and easily, bloody noses are possible.
 (I have done some preliminary experiments along these lines, which suggest that this phenomenon is worth investigating.)

 There are an infinite number of such examples.
 How many items should one export?
 How many items should one manufacture?
 How many items should one pack together?
 How many people, states, districts, counties, etc., should there be?

 These are the many common decisions that one faces on the job, in which one has to pick how many.
 Thus, unless one is working in some strictly mathematical job, one is much more likely to have a need for versatile numbers than prime numbers.